 As all education at the Faculty ITC is given in English, proficiency in the English language is a prerequisite.
-If students are a national of one of the countries on the list at the Faculty ITC website (https://www.itc.nl/education/application-financial-support/admission-requirements/), they are exempted from an English language test.
+If students are a national of one of the countries on the list at the Faculty ITC website, they are exempted from an English language test.
 The minimum requirements for the English language tests are also published at this Faculty ITC website.